jordanpotti/jordanpotti.github.io/_pages/about.md

 This started with a traditional little maturity pyramid but eventually grew.
 As this progressed, it became apparent that Maturity Models are *not* dictators of success.
 There is so much more at play and those will depend on your organization, your leaders, and basically everything.
 The current state is a [matrix](/) and a [companion](/meta) post.
 This is sure to adapt and evolve with the Red Team industry.

+Major thanks to a couple folks for providing feedback and a ton of suggestions on this, notably [Noah](https://twitter.com/thesubtlety).

 You can contact me on [Twitter](https://twitter.com/ok_bye_now) or by email at admin(@)jordanpotti.com

 If you want to contribute, please make a pull request or submit an issue at the [github pages site](https://github.com/jordanpotti/jordanpotti.github.io).